 The Asset Maintenance group of ATC monitors the overhead line facilities through a maintenance and inspection program designed to assess the condition of line facilities.
 Aerial and ground inspections of ATC facilities are performed periodically to identify issues for repair.
 The goal is to maintain reliable performance as well as public and worker safety.
 ATC System Operations and Asset Management personnel monitor performance and track the reliability of all ATC lines.
 Particular attention is paid to lightning withstand performance and improvements that can be targeted at poor performing lines.
 The inspection and reliability performance programs are considered the initial drivers for asset renewal upgrades to a facility.
 The line design is further analyzed by Asset Management for structural and clearance-related issues to complete the list of possible drivers.

-ATC has responded to the NERC Alert for Facilities Ratings and is in the final year of a three year assessment program to verify the actual field conditions match design assumptions for line facilities rated 115kV and above.
-Aerial surveys and other engineering analysis means are being used to evaluate line facility ratings.
+ATC has responded to the NERC Alert for Facilities Ratings and has completed a three year assessment program to verify the actual field conditions match design assumptions for line facilities rated 115kV and above.
+Aerial surveys and other engineering analysis means were used to evaluate line facility ratings.
 Beyond the NERC Alert, ATC is planning to confirm as-built conditions of the 69kV system and the Bulk Electric Facilities not included in the NERC Alert.

 Details of the line asset renewal plan are shown in Table AR-1.